justinbreese/dse-multi-cloud-demo/README.md

 * Use the same public key on all of the servers
 * Use the same username on all of the servers
 * Put the private key on your laptop
-* Make sure all of the DSE appropriate ports are open (e.g. nuclear option is 7000-65535)
+* Make sure all of the DSE appropriate ports are open (e.g. nuclear option is 7000-65535).
+For a list of all of the ports go to: https://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/security/secFirewallPorts.html

 ### Use the scripts in the repo
 * To do this make sure you have installed the CLIs for whichever cloud providers that you want to use.
 I will be using Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)